 SBSTA = floor(AID[7:11]- BO)

-where SBSTA is the sub-block with the STA AID and BO is the value indicated in the Block Offset subfield of the Page Slice element.
+where SBSTA is the sub-block with the STA AID and BO is the value indicated in the Block Offset subfield of the Page Slice element and floor(x) is the largest integer not greater than x.

 CID #5356: TGah Editor: Please change the existing paragraph in Page 270 Line 25 with the following paragraph:

 An AP may assign to each TIM STA or a group of TIM STAs a RAW slot inside the RAW at which the STA(s) is (are) allowed to contend for medium access.
 After determining its channel access RAW slot assigned by the AP, the TIM STA starts to access the channel not earlier than its assigned RAW slot based on the S1G variant of EDCA (9.22.2.5a (EDCA channel access in an S1G BSS)).
-A TIM STA that is not a member of the RAW group indicated by the RAW Group subfield in the RAW Assignment field of the RPS element or of the RAW type implicitly indicated by the RAW Type subfield for which the RAW Group subfield is not present, shall not access the WM in the indicated channels of the RPS element or in the BSS operating channel if there are no indicated channels for duration of the RAW, except for a non-AP STA that is allowed not to check the Beacon frame (e.g., non-TIM STA).
+A TIM STA that is not a member of the RAW group indicated by the RAW Group subfield in the RAW Assignment field of the RPS element or is not allowed to access the RAW implicitly indicated by the values of RAW Type and RAW Type Options subfield for which the RAW Group subfield is not present, shall not access the WM in the indicated channels of the RPS element or in the BSS operating channel if there are no indicated channels for duration of the RAW, except for a non-AP STA that is allowed not to check the Beacon frame (e.g., non-TIM STA).
 Upon receipt of any frame (e.g., PS-Poll frame or trigger frame) for the RAW duration from a TIM STA not within the RAW group indicated by the RAW Group subfield in the RAW Assignment field of the RPS element, the AP shall respond with a control frame (e.g., NDP PS-Poll ACK frame).

 CID #5358: TGah Editor: Please change the existing paragraph in Page 270 Line 60 with the following paragraph:

-An S1G AP may indicate the sensor-only access window in some Beacon frames by allocating the PRAW (9.22.5.8 (Periodic RAW (PRAW) operation)).
-During the sensor-only access window, only sensor STAs can access the wireless medium.
-An S1G AP may determine the duration of sensor-only access window based on the number of sensor STAs in its network, their expected uplink data amount and data rate and any other factors that the S1G AP chooses.
+An S1G AP may protect the access of sensor STAs in some S1G Beacon frames by allocating the PRAW (9.22.5.8 (Periodic RAW (PRAW) operation)).
+During the allocated PRAW, only sensor STAs can access the wireless medium.
+An S1G AP may determine the duration of the PRAW based on the number of sensor STAs in its network, their expected uplink data amount and data rate and any other factors that the S1G AP chooses.

 CID #5362: TGah Editor: Please change the existing paragraph in Page 274 Line 36 with the following paragraph:

 Each STA performing EDCA access suspends an operation of its EDCAF at the start of each RAW and stores the value of the backoff counter, CW[AC], QSRC[AC] and QLRC[AC] as the first backoff state.
 At the end of the RAW, the stored first backoff function state is restored and an operation of the EDCAF is resumed.
-If the previously stored first backoff function state is empty, the EDCAF of anSTA shall invoke a backoff procedure, even if no additional transmissions are currently queued.
+If the previously stored first backoff function state is empty, the EDCAF of an STA shall invoke a backoff procedure, even if no additional transmissions are currently queued.

 CID #5363: TGah Editor: Please change the existing paragraph in Page 274 Line 51 with the following paragraph:

 If the Cross Slot Boundary subfield in RAW Assignment field of the RPS element is 0, the STA shall count down backoff only in its assigned slots within the RAW.
-If the Cross Slot Boundary subfield in RAW Assignment field of the RPS element is 1, the STA shall continue to count down backoff after its assigned slots.
+If the Cross Slot Boundary subfield in RAW Assignment field of the RPS element is 1, the STA shall continue to count down backoff after its assigned slots unless it is the last slot of the RAW.